Admissions Decisions Letters

-Be aware that an admissions letter is not the same as an award letter and does not address student aid.
-The schools to which you've been accepted will send an award letter separately.
+Be aware that an admissions letter is not the same as a financial aid offer and does not address student aid.
+The schools to which you've been accepted will send a financial aid offer separately.

-If cost is an issue, you may want to wait to receive award letters from all of your schools before you decide where to go.
+If cost is an issue, you may want to wait to receive financial aid offers from all of your schools before you decide where to go.